 Texas State CDL Requirements

-The first step to getting your CDL is to know Texas CDL requirements.
-We’ve prepared an easy-to-understand summary of the requirements here.
+The first step to getting your CDL is to know what is needed to get a CDL in Texas.
+We’ve prepared an easy-to-understand summary of the Texas CDL requirements here.
 If you want to dive further into the details, visit the Texas department of public safety website.
 In the meantime, getting a CDL in Texas has the following requirements:

 - Minimum age of 18 for driving within Texas.